kirkpsmith/mystat/README.md

 More information on Zadig can be found from its authors at: https://zadig.akeo.ie/

 Zadig is based on libwdi and is licensed under GPLv3.
-The libwdi source code is included here as a zip compressed archive.
 The Zadig source code is found in the examples directory of the libwdi archive.

-Alternatively, the latest version of the source code may be downloaded from the git repository: https://github.com/pbatard/libwdi
+The latest version of the source code may be downloaded from the git repository: https://github.com/pbatard/libwdi

 ## Credits
 tdstatv3 created by: